-Salary packaging is available to all staff members who are employed on an ongoing or fixed term appointment with greater than twelve months remaining on the contract.
+Salary packaging of all other benefits is available to staff who are employed on an ongoing or fixed term appointment with greater than twelve months remaining on the contract.

-Casual staff members, academic visitors and students are not eligible.
+Academic visitors and students are not eligible for salary sacrifice.

 These guidelines are available to staff members of the University on the assumption that they are not intended to be advice, or that the University is engaged in rendering any advice.

 The University strongly recommends that staff members seek their own professional financial advice to address their specific circumstances before entering into salary packaging arrangements.